juji-io/site/blog/how-to-select-a-chatbot-platform-powered-by-generative-ai.md

 ### Real-time chatbot Q&A monitoring and improvements

 AI is far from perfect.
-When evaluating an AI chatbot platform, you want built-in tools that can monitor your chatbot behavior in real time, alert you with missed  or problematic Q&As, and you can improve chatbot in real time without interrupting any ongoing conversations (read on this
+When evaluating an AI chatbot platform, you want built-in tools that can monitor your chatbot behavior in real time, alert you with missed  or problematic Q&As, and you can improve chatbot in real time without interrupting any ongoing conversations (read more on this aspect at <https://juji.io/blog/q-a-dashboard/>

+## B﻿uilding Survey/Interview Chatbots

+Building an effective chatbot to ask questions and conduct surveys or interviews requires much more than just compiling a list of questions.
+Here are 3 critical factors to consider when selecting an AI platform to build a survey/interview chatbot:

+### Abilities to elicit quality user responses

+The main task of a survey/interview chatbot is to gather quality responses from target users.
+When evaluating an AI platform, it is important to look for the following abilities:

+* Handling users' irrelevant, nonsense responses.
+An effective chatbot should recognize user responses that are off-topic or gibberish (Image 3.1), and prompt the user for a more relevant answer.
+* Managing users' vague or brief responses with follow-up questions.
+To elicit quality responses, an interview chatbot should do what a human interviewer would: ask follow-up questions to drill-down to details if user responses are vague or brief (Images 3.2-3.3 show how to instruct follow-up question generation and examples of the follow-up questions generated).
+* Question configuration: Not all survey/interview questions are equal: some are to establish rapport, some are required, and some are not.
+Just like a good survey platform, a good AI platform should allow a chatbot designer to configure each chatbot question, e.g., whether a question is required (Image 3.4).

+### Abilities to handle user digressions

+Each person has their own unique way of thinking and conversing.
+Even when there's a set agenda, human-to-human conversations rarely follow it precisely.
+The same goes for AI-human interviews.
+Therefore, your AI chatbot should be able to handle diverse digression situations (see a related link in comment), to bring the conversation back on track and successfully complete a survey/interview.

+Since handling diverse types of digressions requires considerable effort, look for an AI platform that offers automatic, configurable digression handling (Image 3.5),  accelerating time-to-value and AI ROI.

+### Abilities to generate survey/interview summary reports and analytics

+It's time consuming to wade through hundreds or thousands of chat transcripts and distill interview insights.
+When looking for an AI platform to build interview/survey chatbots, you want a platform that can also generate interview insights for fast and easier consumption, e.g., graphs and charts to illustrate trends and patterns of quantitative responses and summary of free-text responses (Image 3.6).
+Additionally, an AI platform is much more desirable if it can automatically infer and analyze characteristics of survey/interview participants, which can deepen interview insights, such as reliability of the responses (see Images 3.7-3.8 for inferred characteristics of interview/survey participants).